-What you must pay when Services that are covered for you you get these services There is no coinsurance, Abdominal aortic aneurysm screening copayment, or deductible A one-time screening ultrasound for people at risk.
-The plan only for members eligible for covers this screening if you have certain risk factors and if you get this preventive screening. a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-Acupuncture Plan reimburses you up to \$150 each calendar year Acupuncture services when provided by a licensed acupuncturist. towards your cost for Acupuncture services are eligible for reimbursement under the membership in a qualified annual Wellness Allowance benefit.
-See additional details health club or fitness regarding the Wellness Allowance outlined in the Health and facility, covered Wellness Education programs section of this chart. instructional fitness classes, participation in wellness programs such as Matter of Balance, Chronic Disease self-management, diabetes workshop, Healthy Eating for Successful Living, Healthy IDEAs, Powerful Tools for Caregivers, Arthritis Foundation Exercise, Enhance Wellness, Fit For Your Life, AAA Senior Driving, memory fitness activities, acupuncture, and/or covered nutritional counseling sessions with a licensed nutritional counselor or registered dietician.
+What you must pay when you get these services Services that are covered for you Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The There is no coinsurance, plan only covers this screening if you have certain risk copayment, or deductible for factors and if you get a referral for it from your physician, members eligible for this physician assistant, nurse practitioner, or clinical nurse preventive screening specialist.
+Acupuncture The plan reimburses you up to \$150 each calendar year towards Acupuncture services when provided by a licensed your cost for membership in a acupuncturist. qualified health club or fitness Acupuncture services are eligible for reimbursement facility, covered instructional under the annual Wellness Allowance benefit.
+See fitness classes, participation in additional details regarding the Wellness Allowance wellness programs such as Matter outlined in the Health and Wellness Education programs of Balance, Chronic Disease selfsection of this chart. management, diabetes workshop, Healthy Eating for Successful Living, Healthy IDEAS, Powerful Tools for Caregivers, Arthritis Foundation Exercise, Enhance Wellness, Fit For Your Life, AAA Senior Driving, memory fitness activities, acupuncture, and/or covered nutritional counseling sessions with a licensed nutritional counselor or registered dietician.
 You pay all charges over \$150 per calendar year.

-Services that are covered for you What you must pay when you get these services Reimbursement requests must be received by Tufts Health Plan Medicare Preferred by no later than March 31 st of the following year.
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Reimbursement requests must be received by Tufts Health Plan Medicare Preferred by no later than March 31st of the following year.
+Ambulance services Covered ambulance services include fixed wing, You pay \$125 for Medicarerotary wing, and ground ambulance services, to the covered ambulance services per nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.

 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-You pay \$225 for Medicare-covered ambulance services per day.
-According to Medicare guidelines, emergency and non-emergency ambulance services are covered based on medical necessity.
+ambulance services are covered based on medical necessity.
 If your condition qualifies for coverage, you will pay the copayment listed above.

 If your condition does not meet Medicare criteria and you utilize the ambulance service, you will then be responsible for the entire cost.

 If you have questions about coverage for ambulance services, please contact Customer Relations.